House Extension Case StudiesView all types of renovations

 A home renovation that was made for entertaining

-Often the decision to stay in a home and renovate can be hard to conceive, especially when you have been living there for a long time, but once Sara and Harley Aish sat down with Wendy Jones from Refresh Renovations, the vision for extending their home became clearer.
+Often the decision to stay in a home and renovate can be hard to conceive, especially when you have been living there for a long time, but once Sara and Harley Aish sat down with the Refresh Renovations Consultant, the vision for extending their home became clearer.

 A 1955 bungalow renovation in New Zealand

-When renovation specialists Robbie Morphew and Haraish Kumar and their team handed over their latest project, it was almost too much for the homeowner Lynne Curran.
+When the Refresh team handed over their latest project, it was almost too much for the homeowner Lynne Curran.

 A home excavation in New Zealand - Stage 2